 Some of the symptoms include sore skin, fatigue, mental disorders, diarrhea, inflamed mucous membranes, aggression, insomnia, sensitivity to sunlight, etc.

-These Africans suffered from this disease from eating too much corn, but yet the native peoples of North and South America did not.
+These Africans suffered from this disease from eating too much corn, though the native peoples of North and South America did not.
 Yet they were often heavily reliant on corn.
 How can that be?

 Prevention is Proper Preparation